ess-dmsc/graylog-logger/documentation/examples.md

 }
 ```

+This will output the following message:

 ```
 Info: A formatted string containing an int (42), a float (3.14) and the string "hello".
 ```

-This will output the following message:
+There is currently no support for using extra fields together with fmt-formatted strings.